Harvard station (CTA)

 Harvard was a station on the Englewood Branch of the Chicago "L" and was the northern terminus of the Normal Park Branch.
-The station opened on November 3, 1906, and closed on February 9, 1992.
-It was demolished during the Green Line reconstruction of 1994–1996.
+The station opened on November 3, 1906, and closed on February 9, 1992. and demolished during the Green Line reconstruction of 1994–1996.
 The CTA considered constructing a new station at Harvard with a new park and ride lot that would have connected to the 63rd station on the Dan Ryan branch.
-No funding was available for the project and as a result the reconstruction did not happen.
+No funding was available for the project and as a result, the construction of the new station did not happen.